-If parents choose Home Education, they have the option to either direct the education of their child themselves, or choose a shared responsibility program where both the parent and a certified teacher shares the programming.
+If parents choose Home Education, they have the option to either direct the education of their child themselves, or choose a shared responsibility program where the parent and a certified teacher share the programming responsibilities.
 In either case, the responsibility of the parent in home education includes:

 - Establishing the learning outcomes, goals and targets based on current learning skills